If you're a good listener with an interest in psychology and helping others, a career as a counsellor will suit you

 - Jobs are available in most areas but the concentration is heavier in cities.
 Some rural areas are poorly served.

 - The job is stressful because of the painful and sometimes contentious nature of the personal problems experienced by clients.

 - Professional supervision is essential to help counsellors work through any difficulties they experience and it is a requirement for all practising members of the BACP.

-You don't need to have a degree or HND to enter into counselling as there are separate counselling qualifications available at different levels.
+You don’t need to have a degree or HND to enter into counselling, as separate qualifications are available at different levels.

-- Minimum diploma level qualification in counselling: courses at this level should meet BACP requirements of being at least one year full time or two years part time, with a minimum of 100 hours in a supervised placement.
+- Minimum diploma level qualification in counselling: at Level 4, this course and should be at least one year full time or two years part time, with a minimum of 100 hours in a supervised placement.
 The course may be at diploma, degree or postgraduate level.
-Qualifications that meet these requirements enable you to get membership with the BACP.